MarcelBraghetto/mockifer/README.md

 --
 # Core engine walkthrough

+> Important: The following video was recorded against an older version of Mockifer but the content is still valid.
+There have been a few additions and enhancements since this was recorded that are not reflected in the video.

 Watch the video below to learn about the core engine and how it works.

 Video tutorial: [https://www.youtube.com/watch?v=n9aJkoGPLIw](https://www.youtube.com/watch?v=n9aJkoGPLIw)